NotAT7600/Savora-StangHacks/README.md

 ### How to develop backend services?

-Configure environment variables and install relevant dependencies.If you need to use a database, please use the official version of Supabase.
+Configure environment variables and install relevant dependencies.
+If you need to use a database, please use the official version of Supabase.

 ## Learn More

 You can also check the help documentation: Download and Building the app（ [https://intl.cloud.baidu.com/en/doc/MIAODA/s/download-and-building-the-app-en](https://intl.cloud.baidu.com/en/doc/MIAODA/s/download-and-building-the-app-en)）to learn more detailed content.

+APIS: Involved ChatGPT API and Google Platform Maps API